-CommonsCloud offers Support Channels, a suite of services to facilitate the user experience, such as community support among users, technical documentation, incident tracker, and even an individual support helpdesk.
+CommonsCloud offers Support Channels, a suite of services to facilitate the user experience, such as community support among users, technical documentation and incident mailbox.
+Access to these chanels depend on the contracted services.

 Once the registration is complete, CommonsCloud will proceed to confirm it through the email indicated by the user.

 Social capital contributions, service fees and voluntary contributions are in Euros and will be made by direct debit:

 femProcomuns will present a receipt to the Bank of the user who wants to become a member for the corresponding amount of the contribution to the share capital and the quotas of services and / or volunteers that he has chosen.
 Upon acceptance of these conditions, the User shows his / her consent for the domiciled debt so that the bank can make the charge to the payment account provided in the registration form.
 On the basis of this consent given by the User, femProcomuns initiates the payment transaction.